 The Company is subject from time to time to various lawsuits, claims and charges arising in the normal course of business, including employment, personal injury, commercial and other matters.
 Some lawsuits also contain class action allegations.
 The Company estimates its exposure to these legal proceedings and establishes reserves for the estimated liabilities.
 Assessing and predicting the outcome of these matters involves substantial uncertainties.
-Although not currently anticipated by the Company, differences in actual outcomes or changes in the Company's evaluation could have an adverse effect on the Company's financial condition or results of operations.
+Although not currently anticipated by the Company, differences in actual outcomes or changes in the Company's evaluation could adversely affect the Company's financial condition and results of operations.